Updated October 2019

 Connect your Facebook and Instagram accounts, if you haven't already.
 Sharing content from Instagram to Facebook became incredibly easy after Facebook bought Instagram in 2012.
 What this means is you can post a photo, video or story to Instagram and immediately upload it to your Facebook page with one click.
 Instagram also allows you auto-follow your Facebook friends in seconds.
 By connecting with your Facebook friends on Instagram, you will automatically introduce them to your Instagram account.

 Outside of Facebook, consider expanding your presence on other social media platforms.
 Do you post video content?
 Then create a YouTube channel!
 We launched DJANGO's YouTube channel in 2017.
-Our content includes a mix of hilarious Django videos, educational dog content (here's an example), and product videos.
+Our content includes a mix of hilarious Django videos, educational dog content (here's a great example), and product videos.

-When Django was a 4.8 lb baby, I spent 30 minutes every morning doing "school" with him.
+When Django was a baby, I spent 30 minutes every morning doing "school" with him.
 We practiced sitting still - I would walk around the apartment while Django sat patiently in one spot, waiting for me to give him the OK to run over and grab a treat.
 I also taught Django to look at the camera whenever I am taking a photo.
 How?
 I would tell Django to "Look!" at me.
 Whenever he caught my eye, I would praise him with "Good look!" and give him a treat.
 You can imagine that this makes taking photos of Django so much easier!

 It is very easy to compare your account growth, follower count, and engagement with other accounts... and get frustrated if your account isn't performing as well or growing as quickly.
 As soon as you start letting these thoughts creep into your head, your fun-loving Instagram account becomes a stressful job.
 What is the point of posting fun images of your pet if you suddenly hate doing it?

 There are now over 1 billion monthly active Instagram users, and Instagram's algorithm inexplicably dictates which of these accounts see above-average growth.